How the Archive Works

 OK, your observation's been scheduled, and according to the email you received when your observation was scheduled, as well as the online schedules, you're pretty sure that your data have been taken.
 What happens next?
 The bottom line is that it will be two-three weeks after the campaign ends before your data are available in the archive.

-Recall that Spitzer is designed to operate autonomously for ~24-48 hours at a time -- this is called a PAO, or Period of Autonomous Operation.
+Recall that Spitzer is designed to operate autonomously for ~24-72 hours at a time -- this is called a PAO, or Period of Autonomous Operation.
 Right after your AOR finishes, you have to wait at least until the end of the PAO before your data come down to the ground.
-Assuming all the data come through without errors in transmission (which is usually the case), it takes several hours for data from a PAO to move from the DSN through JPL to the SSC.
+Hopefully all the data come through without errors in transmission (which is usually the case), if not then we have to wait for the next tranmission to the ground, which could be 1-3 days.

 Because some instrument calibration tasks occur at the start and periodically throughout a campaign, however, before the data are ready for you to work with, your observation must make it through end-of-campaign reprocessing.
 If your observation occurs at the beginning of a 14-day campaign, for example, then you have a minimum 14 day wait until the end of the campaign and then the end-of-campaign (EoC) reprocessing begins.
 EoC reprocessing usually takes about 2 weeks to complete.
 See the online schedules to see how long your campaign is.
 Data, once it comes to the SSC, sits in the sandbox, a disk farm where all of the pipeline processing is done.
 After the end-of-campaign reprocessing (where the calibration data are analyzed and final calibrations created and all the campaign's observations are re-run through the pipeline using these final calibration products), the product archiver moves the data from the sandbox to the permanent archive file system.
 After data has been archived, observers then query the archive and retrieve their data.